Top 5 things most people want from their jobs

 It’s not rocket science.
 Employees want specific things from the organizations they work for.

-With an increase in the number of people leaving their jobs, companies struggle to attract and retain employees.
+As more people leave their jobs, companies struggle to attract and keep employees.

 This begs the question: what do employees want?